-From the improv community worlwide, I learned that when an improv theater is working well, it can bring together like-minded people and let them appreciate each other's sensibilities, celebrate each other's creativity and push them to be great artists and people.
+With a small catalog of shows and jams, WGIS also wants to draw like-minded people together and let them appreciate each other's sensibilities, celebrate each other's creativity and push them to be great artists and people.

 Some Terms, for the Improv Aficianados

 If you are familiar the schools of improv out there, we teach game-based, Chicago-style, long-form improv with teachers mostly trained at The Upright Citizens Brigade Theatre.
 That all may mean nothing to you, which is fine!
 You are still welcome to take classes and enjoy them!